VLANeXt: Recipes for Building Strong VLA Models: Acknowledgements

 \section{Acknowledgements}

-This study is supported under the RIE2020 Industry Alignment Fund Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).
-It is also supported by Singapore MOE AcRF Tier 2 (MOE-T2EP20224-0003).
+This research is supported by cash and in-kind funding from NTU S-Lab and industry partner(s).
+It is also supported by Singapore MOE AcRF Tier 2 (MOE-T2EP20224-0003), and by Guangdong Key Research and Development Program (No.2024B0101040004, No. 2025B0909020002).
+Also, thanks to victkk (Zicheng Zhang) for giving us valuable suggestions to improve the paper.